kube-rs/website/docs/kubernetes-version.md

-## Compatibility
+## Policy

-Our Kubernetes version compatibility is similar to the strategy employed by [client-go](https://github.com/kubernetes/client-go#compatibility-matrix) and can interoperate well under a wide range of target Kubernetes versions defined by a **soft minimum** (MK8SV) and  the current **latest** available Kubernetes feature version.
+Our Kubernetes version compatibility is following a similar strategy to the one employed by [client-go](https://github.com/kubernetes/client-go#compatibility-matrix) and can interoperate under a wide range of Kubernetes versions.
+We define by a **soft minimum** (MK8SV) based on the current **latest** available Kubernetes version in the _generated source_.

+!!! note "Minimum Kubernetes Version Policy"

+    The Minimum Supported Kubernetes Version (MK8SV) is **5 releases less than** the **latest** Kubernetes version.

+The **minimum** indicates the lower bound of our testing range, and the **latest** is the maximum Kubernetes version selectable as a target version.
+The minimum has evolved like this:

 | kube version   | MK8SV   | Latest  | Generated Source  |
 | -------------- | ------- | ------- | ----------------- |